 An essential component of the study involved the community’s assistance in framing a future vision for the Olde Town area.
 The City conducted community workshops to solicit input from the business community, residents and neighbors.
 The workshops focused on analyzing the physical opportunities and constraints, building height policies, preservation policies, a proposed draft of the updated guidelines, potential rezoning of the area and defining the “Grand View” from Olde Town.
 Following all of the input received from the community, a final draft of the design guidelines has been prepared.
 In order to implement these guidelines, amendments to the City’s Land Development Code have also been prepared.
 These amendments are centered around the creation of the Olde Town Zoning District.
 The new zoning district will replace the existing zoning which is primarily B-3 (Central Business).
 This zoning district is to be comprised of seven sub-districts which are designed to reflect the underlying character of the unique pockets of the Olde Town area.
 For example, the residential pockets on the east side of Yukon Street and in the Grant Place block have a very different character from the Olde Town commercial core along Wadsworth Boulevard and Grandview Avenue.
 The new zoning recognizes and celebrates these differences.
 Properties within the Olde Town area will be rezoned into one of the seven sub-districts as reflected below.
 (Click on image for larger version)

-Generally, the uses you have today will still be allowed.
+Generally, the uses you had prior are still allowed.
 The Olde Town area as a whole is proposed to remain a mixed use area, while the code will refine the location of permitted uses to reflect the appropriate character of each sub-district.
 Development standards in the proposed code will be form based and will focus primarily on a structure’s physical form in order achieve the urban form desired for the Olde Town area.
 Form-based codes address the relationship between building facades and the public realm, and the form and the mass of buildings in relation to one another.